Ellerbeck

 Cod Beck flows through Ellerbeck on its way down into the Vale of Mowbray from the North York Moors.

-The village of Elrebec is mentioned in the Domesday Book.
+The village of Elrebec is mentioned in the Domesday Book as having two ploughlands and being the property of Ligulf in 1066, but King William in 1086.
+The name was recorded as either Elrebec or Alrebec and means Alder Brook.

 There was a violent gas explosion in Ellerbeck in the late 1990s which destroyed a house in the village but did not cause any deaths.